antoni909/React-Demos/README.md

 - [ ] Clean conditionals
 - [ ] Use JSX shorthands (i.e. someProp vs someProp={true})
 - [ ] Opt for string props vs string props with curly brackets

+### React Code Challenges

+Using LinkedIn React.js

+- [ ] Color Renderer - build a color renderer that will display color swatches on a user interface
+  - [ ] Given: ColorRenderer, Color Component
+  - [ ] Requirements: Update the ColorRender component to display one instance of the Color Component for each color in the array of colors

 ### Active Demos